 1. Flexibility in Work Schedule

 One of the appealing aspects of being a real estate agent is the flexibility it offers.
 Unlike traditional 9-to-5 jobs, real estate agents have the freedom to manage their own schedules.
-This means they can choose when to work, allowing for a better work-life balance.
+This means they can choose when to work, allowing for a better work‑life balance.
+Many agents rely on a portable, high‑performance tablet such as the iPad Pro or the Microsoft Surface Pro to stay connected on the go.
 If you value autonomy and the ability to set your own hours, a career in real estate may be an excellent fit.

 2. Financial Potential